santtiospina/Machine-Failure-Prediction/README.md

 # First Results:

-## Improve recall from 47.26% to 95.21% using Synthetic Minority Oversampling Technique and Extreme Gradient Boosting
+## Improved recall from 47.26% to 95.21% using Synthetic Minority Oversampling Technique and Extreme Gradient Boosting (XGBoost)

 The 47.26% recall was obtained using Johnson Transformations to the features and L1 regularization with alpha=0.07